Sometimes you might need to

 - Make sure all clients with the same scanners are scanning documents with the same settings

 In such cases, the custom DS data (CDD) can be very useful.
 Basically, CDD can be seen as the summary of all the settings for a data source (scanner driver) and it can be saved and passed around.
-To enable this useful feature, we have two methods implemented in the SDK: SetCustomDSDataEx and GetCustomDSDataEx.
+To use this useful feature, we have two methods: SetCustomDSDataEx and GetCustomDSDataEx.

 To use this feature, the typical steps are